willebra/x-road-catalog/doc/xroad_catalog_installation_guide.md

 xroad-catalog.collector-interval-min=<XROAD_CATALOG_COLLECTOR_FETCH_INTERVAL_MINUTES>
 ```

+The parameters are explained in the table below.

 | Parameter | Description                                                                                                                                                                                                                                         |
 |-----------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `ERROR_LOGS_FLUSH_IN_DB_TIME_INTERVAL_AFTER` | A parameter for setting the start of time interval during which the error logs in the db will be deleted when those exceed the amount in days set by `ERROR_LOGS_KEPT_IN_DB_LENGTH_IN_DAYS` parameter, e.g. value `18` means starting from `18:00`. |